rajkumar0127/NRM-Code-Prediction/README.md

 ## Why It Matters

 Globally, sustainable construction practices and accurate project estimation are critical.
-By predicting NRM codes and calculating the carbon footprint, our project aligns with eco-conscious building initiatives, fostering environmentally responsible practices in the construction industry.
+By predicting NRM codes and calculating the carbon footprint, the owner can easily know the total carbon estimation before construction of the bulding.
+Once the building's carbon footprint has been calculated, it can be used to identify areas where emissions can be reduced.
+For example, the building owner may decide to invest in energy-efficient equipment or renewable energy sources to reduce the building's operational emissions.
+They may also choose to use sustainable materials and construction methods to reduce the building's embodied emissions.

+There are a number of different carbon footprint calculators available online and in software packages.
+These calculators can be used to simplify the LCA process and make it more accessible to building owners and operators.

+Here are some tips for reducing the carbon footprint of a building:

+    Use energy-efficient appliances and equipment.
+    Install renewable energy systems, such as solar panels or wind turbines.
+    Improve the building's insulation and air tightness.
+    Use sustainable materials and construction methods.
+    Reduce waste and recycle materials whenever possible.

+By taking these steps, building owners and operators can help to reduce their environmental impact and create more sustainable buildings.

 ## How to Use